-This course explores the response of the criminal justice system in its attempt to prevent, predict and control criminal activity.
-Emphasis is also on the nature and causes of criminal activity.
+This course explores the response of the criminal justice system in its attempt to prevent, predicts, and control criminal activity.
+Emphasis is also on the various theories that attempt to explain criminal behavior, and the nature and causes of criminal activity.